 Test-optional policies: Where we've been and what's next

-February 22, 2024, By Michael Koppenheffer, Vice President, Enroll360 Marketing and Analytics
+February 22, 2024, By Michael Koppenheffer, Vice President, Enroll360 Marketing, Analytics and AI Strategy

 When Dartmouth University announced earlier this month that they would be resuming the requirement for standardized test scores for all undergraduate admissions, it sent a round of tremors through the world of higher education enrollment.
 And with Yale University following suit, the aftershocks continue to reverberate.